wayfair/ospo-automation/.github/PULL_REQUEST_TEMPLATE/fork-repo.md

 # 🔁 Fork a repository

+🚨 INSTRUCTIONS: Click the `Preview` tab above, then follow along below!

 ## Description

 This PR template is intended for requesting [repository forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo) into the [`/wayfair-contribs`](https://github.com/wayfair-contribs) organization, to enable upstream contributions to existing open source projects. **You must already be a GitHub organization member of `/wayfair-contribs`** (and preferrably, [`/wayfair`](https://github.com/wayfair) + [`/wayfair-incubator`](https://github.com/wayfair-incubator) as well) **in order to use this workflow**.
 The repository you are requesting a fork of must also comply with our current list of approved open source licenses: **MIT**, **BSD** (3-clause, 2-clause, 0-clause), **Apache** (1.0, 1.1, 2.0).